Chloejay/image_caption_app/README.md

 # image_caption_app

 This repo is used to build an end to end computer vision app.
-I did object detection model and saved trained model checkpoints and use AWS SageMaker as endpoint(URI) <a href="https://github.com/Chloejay/image_caption_app/blob/master/model_api_demo.ipynb">demo example</a> to test image sets data stored in AWS S3 bucket, can see example from ipython file.
-This time, I will use Flask or Streamlit as a frontend tool and MLflow to log training versions.
+I did object detection model and trained model are saved as checkpoints, then I use AWS SageMaker as endpoint(URI) to test image sets data stored in AWS S3 bucket, can see <a href="https://github.com/Chloejay/image_caption_app/blob/master/model_api_demo.ipynb">example from ipython file</a>.
+This time, I will use `Flask` or `Streamlit` as a frontend tool and MLflow to log training versions.

-For this demo I originally planned to use already trained model which I trained one year ago, since the purpose for this demo app is not to get the highest accuracy of model.
-However, the latest trained tensorflow model is not saved on my local machine, so I decide to rebuild an interesting model by using transfer learning.
-Such as use pre-trained mmdetection or Mask - RCNN.
-However, I decided to finish image captioning task(image to text translation), since I started to learn computer vision, I was attracted by Karpathy cs231n course and his <a href="https://github.com/karpathy/neuraltalk">neuraltalk repo.</a> Deep Visual-Semantic Alignments for Generating Image Descriptions <a href="https://cs.stanford.edu/people/karpathy/deepimagesent/">website</a>.
+On this repo, I originally planned to use already trained model which I trained one year ago for image detection task, since the purpose for this app is not to get the highest accuracy of model.
+However, the latest trained `tensorflow` model is not saved on my local machine, so I decide to rebuild a model by using transfer learning.
+Such as use pre-trained `mmdetection` or `Mask-RCNN`.
+However, I decided to finish image captioning task(image to text translation), since I started to learn computer vision, I was impressed by Karpathy cs231n course and his <a href="https://github.com/karpathy/neuraltalk">neuraltalk project.</a> Deep Visual-Semantic Alignments for Generating Image Descriptions <a href="https://cs.stanford.edu/people/karpathy/deepimagesent/">website</a>.

-The paper is based on Show and Tell: A Neural Image Caption Generator <a href="https://arxiv.org/abs/1411.4555">arXiv.</a>
+The repo is based on paper <i>Show and Tell: A Neural Image Caption Generator</i> <a href="https://arxiv.org/abs/1411.4555">arXiv.</a>
 CNN + LSTM

 ## The App screenshot